-Not only do MSRs not have a long term waste issue, but they can also be used to dispose of current stockpiles of nuclear waste by using those stockpiles as fuel.
+MSRs can also be used to dispose of current stockpiles of nuclear waste by using those stockpiles as fuel.
 Even stockpiles of plutonium can be disposed of this way.
 In fact, conventional reactors typically use only 3-to-5% of the available energy in their fuel rods before the fuel rods must be replaced due to cracking.
 MSRs can use up most of the rest of the available fuel in these rods to make electricity.

 Note: The reason that conventional reactors can't use up all actinides in their fuel rods is a bit more complex than what is described above.
 The neutrons in conventional reactors only move fast enough to cause enriched uranium to fission.
 Fissioning most of the actinides requires much faster-moving neutrons, which can be achieved in both MSRs and solid-fuel reactors, such as the GE Hitachi PRISM.

-How do we get all 7 billion people on the planet (perhaps 9 billion by 2050) to agree to drastically cut their CO2 emissions?
-The answer: make it in their immediate self-interest by providing cheap CO2-free energy — energy cheaper than they can get by burning coal.
+How do we get all 8 billion people on the planet to agree to drastically cut their CO2 emissions?
+The answer: make it in their immediate self-interest by providing cheap CO2-free energy -- energy cheaper than they can get by burning coal.

 Load following solar and wind power

 A significant limitation of solar and wind power is their intermittency and unreliability.
 Currently, these issues are dealt with in the U.S. by quickly firing-up natural gas plants to load follow solar and wind power.